Ultra-rapid circuit breaker

 • Power circuit breaker based solution

-Example of ultra rapid power circuit breaker: Masterpact UR
+Fig. H58 – Example of ultra rapid power circuit breaker: Masterpact UR (Schneider Electric)

 Example of limitation offered by Masterpact UR in decoupling bus bars in case of short circuit

-When a short-circuit occurs downstream in the installation (A) with no tie breaker, the short-circuit level will be the total sum of all the generated power (illustrated by curve 1).
+When a short-circuit occurs downstream in the installation (A) with no tie breaker, the short-circuit level will be the result of the total generated power (illustrated by curve 1).

 By inserting a tie breaker - Masterpact UR - to separate the sources under fault conditions, the short circuit at (A) will consist in: